StudiMY/101-beginning-python/source/string_manipulation/index.rst

 Best Practices
 --------------
 1. Standardize using ` or " throughout your program for code readability.
 Stick to one way.
 2. Use string formatting to format your strings.
-Refer to :ref:`Quick Resources <quick-resources>`.
+Refer to :ref:`Quick Resources <quick-resources-strings>`.

 Remember
 --------
-1. Python 3 strings are sequence of Unicode.
+1. Python 3 strings are **sequence of Unicode**.
 This means you can store all the symbols of Unicode supports in strings like Chinese characters!
 2. Since string is a sequence of Unicode, you can access a specific character / symbol by slicing it.
 For example, ``"hello"[0:2]`` will return ``he``.
 3. You can traverse a string using ``for`` loop and ``in`` operator.
 More on this in **Looping** topic.
-4. There are tonnes of built-in string methods you can use to manipulate string.
+4. There are tonnes of **built-in string methods** you can use to manipulate string.

 .. _quick-resources-strings: